 The first step is to start with a working installation of WordPress Multisite.

-If you host your network of eCommerce stores on WPMU DEV’s dedicated WordPress hosting, feel free to include this step in your 10 minute challenge.
+If you host your network of eCommerce stores on WPMU DEV’s dedicated WordPress hosting, feel free to include this step in your 10-minute challenge.
 I’ve just set up a demo WordPress Multisite network for this tutorial on WPMU DEV’s hosting and it literally took me under 30 seconds to go from concept to Multisite installation (and SSL-enabled too, which is an absolute must if you plan to sell anything online.)

 If you plan to set up your WordPress multisite on another hosting environment, it may take you a little longer, so don’t count it as part of your 10 minutes ;) (Shameless plug: The reason why WPMU installations on WPMU DEV hosting is so blazing fast and seamless is because Multisite is what we’re known for.
 We host millions of education sites and blogs on our Multisite-powered “sister” sites CampusPress and Edublogs.
 We’ve not only perfected the art of installing Multisite networks, we even stake our name on it!)

 If you need help with this step, check out our guide on how to set up WordPress Multisite.
 Also, if you need help building an online store, see our comprehensive guide to planning an eCommerce store with WordPress.

 Step 2 – Add An eCommerce Plugin